hamidgasmi/training.computerscience.algorithms-datastructures/README.md

                     s      n         a    n
                            |              |
                            a              a
-- Implementation, Time Complexity and Operations:
-    - Trie Construction:
-        -           TrieConstruction(Texts):
-                        Trie = a graph consisting of a single node root for text in Texts
-                            currentNode = root
-                            for currentSymbol in text:
-                                if there is an outgoing edge from currentNode with label currentSymbol: currentNode = ending node of this edge
-                                else:
-                                    newNode = add a new node to Trie add a new edge from CurrentNode to newNode with label currentSymbol currentNode = newNode
-                        return Trie
-        - Run time: **O(|*Texts*|)**: the total length of all Texts
-        - Space Complexity: It takes lot of space (Edges # = **O(|*Texts*|)**)
-        - E.g, for human genome, the total length |*Text*| is 10^12 => Space?
 - Use case 1: Multiple Pattern Matching
     - Where do billions of string patterns (reads) match a string Text (reference genome)?
     - Input: A set of strings Patterns and a string Text